Al Holmes - Treasurer (@alholmes67)

 Alastair comes from a small market town in Hertfordshire, full of Spurs and Arsenal supporters.
 As a child he chose to follow West Ham as he liked the colours of the kit and for a brief period while he was growing up in the 1970s they were rather good.
 Fast forward to the late 1980s, and after studying at university in London he chose to stay and bought his first home in Canning Town.
 Whilst he’d like to say that it was so that he could be close to Upton Park, the reality is that it was all that he could afford at the time.
-But more than 25 years later, he’s still in East London and gone upmarket(-ish) to Bow, on the doorstep of the new stadium.
-A season ticket holder since 1997, his fondest memories are the Intertoto cup final in Metz in 1999 and Stephen Bywater’s infamous West Ham debut in the surreal 5-4 victory over Bradford City.
+But more than 25 years later, he’s still in East London and gone upmarket(-ish) to Bow, just a ten-minute walk from his seat at the London Stadium.
+A season ticket holder since 1997, his fondest memories are the Intertoto Cup final in Metz in 1999 and Stephen Bywater’s infamous West Ham debut in the surreal 5-4 victory over Bradford City.

 Carol Hinvest - Co-Chair

 Carol has been a West Ham season ticket holder for more than 10 years.
 She is looking forward to the move to the Olympic Stadium, having been to the Rugby World Cup she knows it can have a great atmosphere.
 She has strong views on the club and the way that it is run and what supporters should get out of it.

 Carol has a history of campaigning and representing people, while at was at college she set up the first LGBT group there as well as campaigning against Clause 28 (yes she is that old!).
 As well is being a friend of Stonewall Carol is a supporter of a variety of other organisations.
 Having been a local Councillor and a member of a number of committees before including voluntary groups, housing associations and a hospital trust she knows her way around standing orders and committee behaviour.